SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Initialization.rst

 you are trying to assign the closure itself to the property, and not the return value of the closure.

+..
+TODO: feedback from Peter is that this is very close to the syntax for a computed property that doesn't define a separate getter.
+   He's right, and it would be good to provide an additional example - perhaps with a stored property that is assigned the result of a function - to make the difference more explicit.

 .. note::

    If you use a closure to initialize a property,